Micro-level dynamics in hidden action situations with limited information: An agent-based model of hidden-action situations with limited information

-\paragraph{Sub-model C} Sub-model C includes the decision rules employed by the principal in \(\tau=6\) and \(7\) (see Fig. \ref{fig:abm}).
+Sub-model C includes the decision rules employed by the principal in \(\tau=6\) and \(7\) (see Fig. \ref{fig:abm}).
 The decision as to whether to perform a local or a global search is driven by the principal's search tendency \(\delta \in [0,1]\) and her estimation of the environment's effect in the previous period, \(\tilde{\vartheta}_{t-1}\).
-We refer to a local and a global search as exploitation and exploration, respectively.
-The exploration threshold in \(t\), \(\kappa_t\), is implicitly defined by
+The threshold for a global search in \(t\), \(\kappa_t\), is implicitly defined by